iranianpep/html-resume-builder/README.md

   `data` into the template.

 - Now you can copy `sample-data.json` and `sample-template.html` and modify them based on your details.
+The template uses [Bootstrap 5.2](https://getbootstrap.com/docs/5.2/getting-started/introduction/) for styling.
 To generate a new resume run the following:
   ```
   deno run --allow-read --allow-write src/run.ts --data=YOUR-DATA-FILE-PATH.json --template=YOUR-TEMPLATE-PATH.html
   ```